MegatonHammer/linkle/README.md

 # Installation

-Assuming you have `cargo` installed, `cargo install --git https://github.com/MegatonHammer/linkle` will install this program, by the command name `linkle`.
+Assuming you have `cargo` installed, `cargo install --features=binaries --git https://github.com/MegatonHammer/linkle` will install this program, by the command name `linkle`.

 # Usage